cs124/pa7-chatbot/README.md

 to disable it.

 # Important Notes and Tips
 To ensure your recommend function's output matches the autograder's, make sure to implement collaborative filtering as described in the comments!
-As a reminder: item-item collaborative filtering, cosine similarity, and no rating normalization.
+As a reminder: item-item collaborative filtering, cosine similarity, no rating normalization, and all rated items used as neighbors.

 We encourage you to use numpy for this assignment. [np.dot](https://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html), [np.linalg.norm](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.norm.html), and [np.where](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) may be especially helpful.